TonyPurple/wrestlingwithcode/_posts/comments.md

 ---
-title: "
-Comments: The Necessary Evil of Coding or Lifesavers for Future You?"
+title: "Comments: The Necessary Evil of Coding or Lifesavers for Future You?"
 excerpt: "Dear future me.."
 coverImage: "/assets/blog/comments/cover.jpg"
 date: "2024-10-27T16:49:01Z"